laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-ping-practice.md

   <div class="ping-content">Treat meaning as malleable</div>
 </div>

-<p>We call these “invitations” because doing so reminds us of the posture we maintain: offering Ping Practice openly and without expectation, as something to try out and evaluate for oneself what’s resonant and/or useful.</p>
+<p>We call these “invitations” because doing so reminds us of the posture we maintain: offering Ping Practice openly and without expectation, as something to try out and evaluate for oneself what’s useful.</p>

 <p>Taken together, these invitations are about “repatterning” — expanding the ways we respond to what we feel and engage with the wider world and the beings we share it with.</p>

 <p>Ping Practice takes seriously the fact that no two journeys through this practice look the same —</p>

-<p>As such, the method and app are not fixed.
-They are scaffolding: starting structures to support you in discovering what moves you to live these invitations and ultimately, thrive in the uncertainty of an open, ongoing, and creative existence.</p>
+<p>As such, the <a href="/method" class="low-link">methodology</a> and <a href="/app" class="low-link">app</a> are not fixed.
+Rather, they are scaffolding: starting structures to support you in discovering what moves you to live these invitations and ultimately, thrive in the uncertainty of an open, ongoing, and creative existence.</p>

 <p>This project, and the exploration it invites, is at once personal and communal.</p>

-<p>If you would like to be made aware when we are hosting a conversation with people experimenting with Ping Practice, [please be in touch](https://forms.gle/PYSr3mLY2WwUAAHa6).</p>
+<p>If you would like to be made aware when we are hosting a conversation with people experimenting with Ping Practice, <a href="https://forms.gle/PYSr3mLY2WwUAAHa6" target="_blank">please be in touch</a>.</p>

 <footer>
 <ol>